 Sun-dried tomatoes are usually Roma, San Marzano, or smaller grape tomatoes that have been dehydrated by one of three ways: being placed in the sun, in a dehydrator, or in an oven.
 When they’re dried, the tomatoes lose 90% of their weight but retain their flavor and all of their nutritional qualities – just in a more portable, preservable form.

-Sun-dried tomatoes are tangy, sweet, and chewy, and are often used in pasta dishes, salads, and sandwiches.
+Sun-dried tomatoes are tangy, sweet, and chewy, and are often used in pasta dishes like this sun-dried tomato pasta, salads, and sandwiches.
 They’re a fantastic source of vitamins K and C, lycopene, niacin, fiber, riboflavin, and a number of antioxidants.

 What does adding pasta water to the sauce do?